 Estate tax concerns impact a very limited number of people.
 According to tax policy advocacy groups, only about 5,400 estates will be subject to the estate tax in 2017.
 If you fear that you are in this select group, speaking with a tax professional about irrevocable life insurance trusts and the use of non-probate transfer mechanisms would be well worth your time.
 If you aren’t in this select group, it may still make sense to pursue a whole life policy if you are in another special circumstance.

 A whole life plan also can be great for spendthrifts or those who just can never seem to save money.
-If you find that you’ve had a hard time saving money and already invest into retirement accounts, a whole life or other cash value life insurance plan can act as a forced savings account.
+If you find that you’ve had a hard time-saving money and already invest in retirement accounts, whole life or other cash value life insurance plan can act as a forced savings account.
 Your monthly payments will build the cash value of the policy and you will be able to tap into that money as it is needed later in life or during times of emergency.

 As with most things, there are no absolutes in estate planning and a blended approach that combines whole life and term life insurance can make sense for many people.